adombowsky/adombowsky.github.io/_pages/about.md

 ## Recent News
 09/16/2025: Check out [Learning discrete Bayesian networks with hierarchical Dirichlet shrinkage](https://arxiv.org/abs/2509.13267), a new preprint written with David Dunson about graphical modeling of categorical data.

+08/28/2025: [Bayesian learning of clinically meaningful sepsis phenotypes in northern Tanzania](https://projecteuclid.org/journals/annals-of-applied-statistics/volume-19/issue-3/Bayesian-learning-of-clinically-meaningful-sepsis-phenotypes-in-northern-Tanzania/10.1214/25-AOAS2045.short) has been published in the Annals of Applied Statistics.

 <!--
 04/28/2025: [Bayesian Learning of Clinically Meaningful Sepsis Phenotypes in Northern Tanzania](https://arxiv.org/abs/2405.01746) has been accepted to *The Annals of Applied Statistics*.